How to Take Your Cat on Vacation: Advice for a Road Trip!

 Know When to Stop Pushing Your Cat

-It's important to know your cat's limits before taking them on a road trip.
+Knowing your cat's limits before taking them on a road trip is crucial.
 We've been on the road with Fish and Chips for so long that they treat the car like it's their own.

 If your cat's only experience in a car has been a trip to the vet, you'll need to do some prep work before taking it on the road.